-> The Organisation has established an Information Security Management System Team chaired by the Information Security Manager and including the IT Manager and other key staff to support the ISMS framework and to periodically review the security policy.
+The Organisation has established an Information Security Management System Team chaired by the Information Security Manager and including other key staff to support the ISMS framework and to periodically review the security policy.

 In this policy, “information security” is defined as:

-This means that management, all full time or part time staff, sub-contractors, project consultants and any external parties have, and will be made aware of, their responsibilities (which are defined in their job descriptions or contracts) to preserve information security, to report security breaches (in line with the policy and procedures identified in section 13 of the Manual) and to act in accordance with the requirements of the ISMS.
+This means that management, all full time or part time staff, sub-contractors, project consultants and any external parties have, and will be made aware of, their responsibilities (which are defined in their job descriptions or contracts) to preserve information security, to report security breaches and to act in accordance with the requirements of the ISMS.
 The consequences of security policy violations are described in the Organisation’s disciplinary policy.
 All staff will receive information security awareness training and more specialised staff will receive appropriately specialised information security training.

 This means that information and associated assets should be accessible to authorised users when required and therefore physically secure.
-The computer network, identified as part of the scoping work for section 1 of the Manual, must be resilient and the Organisation must be able to detect and respond rapidly to incidents (such as viruses and other malware) that threaten the continued availability of assets, systems and information.
-There must be appropriate business continuity plans.
+The computer network must be resilient and the Organisation must be able to detect and respond rapidly to incidents (such as viruses and other malware) that threaten the continued availability of assets, systems and information.
+There are appropriate business continuity plans.

-This involves ensuring that information is only accessible to those authorised to access it and therefore to preventing both deliberate and accidental unauthorised access to the Organisation’s information and proprietary knowledge and its systems, including its network(s), website(s), extranet(s), and e-commerce systems.
+This involves ensuring that information is only accessible to those authorised to access it, thereby preventing both deliberate and accidental unauthorised access to the Organisation’s information and proprietary knowledge and its systems, including its network(s), website(s), extranet(s), and e-commerce systems.

 of the physical (assets)